 It follows that flâneur is not limited to someone committing the physical act of peripatetic stroll in the Baudelairian sense, but can also include a "complete philosophical way of living and thinking", and a process of navigating erudition.

+Because of the term's usage and theorization by Baudelaire and numerous thinkers in economic, cultural, literary and historical fields, the idea of the flâneur has accumulated significant meaning as a referent for understanding urban phenomena and modernity.
 Since the development of hand-held cameras in the early 20th century, the camera has become the tool of the flâneur.
 The photographer is an armed version of the solitary walker reconnoitering, stalking, cruising the urban inferno, the voyeuristic stroller who discovers the city as a landscape of voluptuous extremes.
 Adept of the joys of watching, connoisseur of empathy, the flâneur finds the world 'picturesque and displays a fascination with street life while displaying a critical attitude towards the uniformity, speed, and anonymity of modern life in the city.

-1. It is very brave to deliberatly have no goals
+It is very brave to deliberatly have no goals

 ReplyDelete